-Some are calling it their local IPCC, some outsourced it to their university, or to recognised research centres for climate policies, some mixed academics with more local mapping and citizen-based knowledge gathering; but the objective of scientific councils is always to have robust science-based targets.
-After a decade or two to align cities objectives on the national policies, it is time to have the climate targets landing into each different local context.
-Now that the final goal of climate neutrality in 2050 is agreed, the scientific committee can inform strategies.
+Scientific councils are sometimes called local IPCC.
+Whether they are outsourced to local universities, to climate policy research centres, or made up of a varied group of academics, local players and citizens, scientific councils always aim to help set robust, science-based targets.
+After a decade or two spent aligning cities' objectives with national policies, it s high time that cities's climate targets take local context into account.
+Now that the final goal of climate neutrality in 2050 has been agreed upon, the scientific committees are needed to inform strategies.

-This "scientific council" is also key in building trust between partners of the PACT and has to be a neutral body to feed the debate and support the decision-making process.
-Manchester is one of the most advanced examples in terms of "translation" of the Paris Agreement into the territory with its very detailed carbon budget and scientific advisory groups integrated in the reporting system.
-The local IPCC of Rouen lies on voluntary efforts but its strength is its multi-dimensional approach, not looking only at the climate data.
-Research is not feeding a permanent debate with all local stakeholders, but gives nevertheless a decisive impetus to local climate action.
-It is in Leuven where academics are the most integrated in the whole process, from setting of ambitions, to downscaling it to very concrete sectorial targets, which are revised when needed.
-It is also the basis for the clusters of partners.
+This "scientific council" also plays a key role in building trust between partners of the PACT and has to be a neutral body to feed the debate and support the decision-making process.
+Manchester provides one of the most advanced examples of a local "translation" of the Paris Agreement, with its very detailed carbon budget and scientific advisory groups integrated in the reporting system.
+The local IPCC of Rouen lies on voluntary efforts, but its strength is its multi-dimensional approach, that extends beyond looking at the climate data.
+While the primary purpose of research data is not to continually provide information for local players to discuss, it does gives a decisive impetus to local climate action.
+It is in Leuven that academics are the most integrated in the whole process, from defining the city's ambitions to breaking them down into very concrete sectoral targets, which are revised asneeded.
+The scientific council also helps select local partners.

-STAKEHOLDER'S ENGAGEMENT
+STAKEHOLDERS' ENGAGEMENT

 The important point here is who we are including as "stakeholders".
-Our stand was to investigate complex partnerships with a collective approach to engagement.
-Going beyond, but based on, citizens' active participation.
-As the idea of the PACT is to move the local economic system, no climate neutrality can be reached without a drastic change of the local resource loops, nor finding how to increase sufficiency in all basic sectors.
+Our stand was to investigate complex partnerships with a collective approach to engagement, one that goes beyond citizens' active participation, though it is based on it.
+As the purpose of the PACT is to transform the local economic system, no climate neutrality can be reached without a drastic change of the local resource loops, nor without finding how to increase sufficiency in all fundamental sectors.
 Therefore, in the examples we studied, the strengths of the models lie in building new local economic relationships.

-But of course, it involves more than the economy, it is also about mobilising cultural and educational (and faith), institutions.
-Växjö has a very long history of embedding climate goals into the local life and to leave a large part of the decision to the local stakeholders, or to ask for their advice.
+But of course, it involves more than the economy, it is also about mobilising cultural, educational and religious institutions.
+Växjö has a very long history of embedding climate goals into the local life and leaving a large part of the decision to local stakeholders, or at least asking for their opinions...

-SHARED GOVERNANCE
+3 SHARED GOVERNANCE

-Shared governance means shared decision-making, responsibilities, it is a big paradigm shift which is sometimes on the edge of administrative rules.
-Nevertheless, there are models, as this publication shows, that can be fitting into the legal framework.
+Shared governance means shared decision-making and responsibilities.
+It is a big paradigm shift which is sometimes challenged by administrative rules.
+However, as this publication shows, some models do fit into the current legal framework.

-Leuven and the Drôme Valley both created associations that regroup all players, respectively Leuven 2030 and Biovallée, to monitor their local transition process.
+Leuven and the Drôme Valley both created associations that bring together all players, respectively Leuven 2030 and Biovallée, to monitor their local transition process.
 Local authorities are important stakeholders but not the only decision-makers anymore.
-This created dynamics which resulted in some of Europe's most ambitious climate targets.
+These new dynamics have resulted in some of Europe's most ambitious climate targets.